England | Scotland | Wales | Northern Ireland | Ireland

 In some situations, we are not allowed to issue prescriptions on the NHS.
 A private prescription will then be issued for which a charge may be payable and you will pay the full cost of the medication at the pharmacy.

-Please contact us if you would like to arrange this.
-If you have any queries, a member of our staff or your chemist will be able to help you.
+If you have any queries, a member of our staff or your pharmacy will be able to help you.

 The NHS will cover the cost of your prescription if you are: